 Loki’s peculiar position highlights the fragile and ever-changing nature of society.
 By constantly creating havoc, Loki forced the Aesir to continually assert their dominance or risk being undermined or destroyed.
 The possibility of loss meant they had to find ways to re-establish control, and they were constantly confronted with threats to their way of life.
-Inasmuch as Loki forced their hands, he also helped smooth over the trouble he caused, simultaneously ensuring their continued existence while setting up the conditions for further social turbulence.
+Inasmuch as Loki forced their hands, he also helped smooth over the trouble he caused, simultaneously ensuring their continued existence while maintaining a position from which he could produce further social turbulence.

-Loki is an agent of change and renewal.
-He is not evil but neutral; he is not the deciding hand of fate but the fulcrum upon which the future is balanced.
+Loki is a neutral figure, an agent of change and renewal.
+He is not the deciding hand of fate but the fulcrum upon which competing powers are balanced.
 If he shifts position, the balance changes.
 By simply acting, he triggers chain reactions of destruction and creation within society; eventually, he destroys that society from within and opens up the possibility of a new one taking its place.

 The Vikings implicitly understood the fleeting and unstable nature of human life and society.
 Loki is a symbol of human frailty and impermanence.
 His role in the myths is critical, and he should be respected rather than reviled.